 And a final word to the wise: some mass-produced dark chocolate confectionery actually lists “milk” in the ingredients.
 How these bars can get away with calling themselves “dark chocolate” is beyond us.
 Needless to say, true dark chocolate should NEVER contain milk.

-An interesting point of contention within the craft chocolate world is the acceptability of the use of lecithins.
-Lecithins – usually soy or sunflower – are used as an emulsifier, which reduces the viscosity of melted chocolate and makes it much easier to work with.
+An interesting point of contention within the craft chocolate world is the acceptability of the use of ‘lecithins’.
+Lecithins, usually products of soy or sunflower, are used as an emulsifier, which reduces the viscosity of melted chocolate and makes it much easier to work with.

 They are often used by makers who craft their chocolate in the country of origin, where it tends to be hotter and where there are bigger challenges to pull off a making process so dependent on precise temperatures.
 But it is also used by makers in cooler climates to reduce waste, lower costs, and shorten the time it takes to clean machinery.

 Treat it as a warning sign if you see (unflavoured) dark chocolate that contains vanilla.
 It means the maker isn’t trying to spotlight the cocoa beans, so they’re less likely to have been sourced well and the bar won’t have the depth of flavour you should expect from good chocolate.
-(Some bars, such as Forever Cacao’s Lucuma & Vanilla or Ethereal’s Blood Orange & Vanilla Bean, are intentionally flavoured with vanilla – so these should of course be an exception!)
+Some bars, such as this milk chocolate from Menakao, are intentionally flavoured with vanilla, so these should of course be an exception.

 It’s a little more acceptable to see vanilla in milk or white chocolate, though purists would still see this as an unnecessary inclusion.